Navin77773/rag/README.md

 Project Name: Hue Chip - RAG LLM
 Description
-Hue Chip - RAG LLM is a general-purpose educational chatbot leveraging the power of Rapid Automatic Genre (RAG) classification and Large Language Models (LLM).
+Hue Chip - RAG LLM is a general-purpose educational chatbot leveraging the power of Retrival Augmented Generation (RAG)  and Large Language Models (LLM).
 This chatbot is designed to provide a versatile and interactive educational experience for users across various domains.

 Key Features
 RAG : The chatbot utilizes RAG  to understand and categorize user queries, allowing for a more context-aware and efficient interaction.